+Training/Campaign Description Frequency

+Preventing Crime National Crime Annually

+8 Prevention Council ,

+www.ncpc.org programs

+are used on an annual

+basis at PCI College.
+An

+example of programs to

+look for are Circle of

+Respect, Fraud

+Prevention Program,

+Crime Prevention Month,

+etc. These programs are

+designed to empower

+students and employees

+on how to prevent crimes.

+Each session begins with

+a review of PCI College's

+security procedures and

+practices and to

+encourage students and

+employees to be

+responsible for their own

+security and the security

+of others.

+Bullying, Conflict Using programs and tools Annually

+Resolution, Self- from stopbullying.gov

+Defense, Hate Crimes PCI College focuses on

+, bully prevention with

+students, faculty and staff.

+Self-Defense classes are

+offered via local non-

+profit organizations for a

+nominal fee.
+Hate Crime

+awareness campaigns

+focus on educating our

+student body about

+acceptance.
+Each session

+begins with a review of

+PCI College's zero

+tolerance policy on

+bullying as well as the

+policy around conflict

+resolution.

+Disaster Preparedness Annual Emergency Annually

+evacuations are held, and

+PCI College procedures

-Training/Campaign Description Frequency Preventing Crime Bullying, Conflict Resolution, Self- National Crime Prevention Council www.ncpc.org programs are used on an annual basis at PCI College.
-An example of programs to look for are Circle of Respect, Fraud Prevention Program, Crime Prevention Month, etc. These programs are designed to empower students and employees on how to prevent crimes.
-Each session begins with a review of PCI College's security procedures and practices and to encourage students and Using programs and tools from Annually Defense, Hate Crimes stopbullying.gov PCI College focuses on bully prevention with students, faculty and staff.
-Self-Defense classes are offered via local non- profit organizations for a nominal fee.
-Hate Crime awareness campaigns focus on educating our student body about acceptance.
-Each session begins with a review of PCI Disaster Preparedness Annual Emergency evacuations are held, Annually are discussed and practiced.
-Safety tips are also displayed on campus for Drug and Alcohol Awareness PCI College holds a Drug and Alcohol Awareness campaign that focuses on being drug and alcohol free and the expectation of a PCI College student by reviewing the PCI College Drug and Alcohol policies.
+Drug and Alcohol Awareness are discussed and practiced.
+Safety tips are also displayed on campus for preparedness at home and in your car.
+PCI College holds a Drug and Alcohol Awareness campaign that focuses on being drug and alcohol free and the expectation of a PCI College student by reviewing the PCI College Drug and Alcohol policies.
 The campaign also reminds everyone that PCI College is a drug and alcohol-free campus.
 Annually Violence Against Women - PCI College holds Violence Against Women campaigns that promote the awareness and primary prevention of dating violence, domestic violence, sexual assault and stalking.
 Educational handouts and videos are available on campus.
 These campaigns and training are in place to empower both women and men to have a better understanding of violence against women and how to be a supporter of change.
-Each campaign begins with a review of PCI Annually
+Each campaign begins with a review of PCI College's zero tolerance policies and sanctions for violations of the published policies.
+Annually